nms-scribe/cosmopoeia/idea.md

 [ ] Default values (`default_value`) for CLI arguments should be stored in a constant, so I can change them more easily.
     [ ] I wonder if I could store help values for those arguments as well?
 What if I had a set of macros defining the argument fields?
 [ ] naming: is_ref_vowel -- do I have all the vowels?
 Is there a unicode class I could use?
+[ ] Upgrade rust to latest -- not that there are any features I think I need (although NonZero might be nice) but it might be a good idea to keep it up since my version is almost 9 months old now.
+But cargo add is supposed to be much faster.

 ## Complex Pre-release tasks
 These are things that really should be done before release, but they might take a bit of work to figure out.